Fairy tail or future?

 In the Dutch climate, you can only heat your house sustainably, if your house is very well insulated.
 The winters can be cold.
 But think also about the summers.
 How do you keep your house cool?
 Do you want to read more about this subject, read this blog.

 6. Change the heating system

 Most houses in the Netherlands have a hot water boiler.
-The boiler use gas to heat water, and the water heats the radiators.
+The boiler use gas to heat water, and the water heats the radiators and floor heating.

 7. Generate your own electricity

 If your house is heated sustainably, it is also time to generate your own energy.
 A heat pump will use electricity instead of gas.
 Solar panels are the most common solution for generating your own energy.